conduktor/conduktor-docs/docs/guides/conduktor-concepts/index.md

 description: Learn Conduktor terminology
 ---

-Conduktor introduces a number of its own concepts to deliver the capabilities provided in our core products.
+Conduktor terminology consists of a number of concepts that reflect the core capabilities we provided in our products.

-For an alphabetical list of all our terminology, [check out Conduktor glossary](/glossary).
+For an interactive alphabetical list, [check out the interactive Conduktor glossary](/glossary).